nuxeo/doc.nuxeo.com-content/src/glos/dbs.md

         version: '1'

 ---
-## Document-Based Storage
+## Document-Based Storage (DBS)

 {{! multiexcerpt name='DBS-definition'}}

-DBS (Document-Based Storage) is an infrastructure in the Nuxeo Platform allowing storage of documents inside a document-oriented store, like NoSQL.
+*Document-Based Storage* is an architectural abstraction in the Nuxeo Platform that allow the storage of documents in a document-oriented store, for instance NoSQL databases.

 {{! /multiexcerpt}}

-DBS implementations for the Nuxeo Platform are:
+*DBS* available implementations for the Nuxeo Platform are:

 *   MongoDB
-*   MarkLogic
+*   MarkLogic (deprecated since Nuxeo 10.10)

 &nbsp;